akashdeep023/Next-Coding/README.md

 ### Navigation

+-   File based routing system
+-   Defining routes for our application's root, nested routes, dynamic routes, and catch-all routes

 **Link Tag**

+-   For client-side navigation, Next.js gives us the `<Link>` component
 -   `Link` tag used to navigate different pages
 -   Syntax `<Link href="/">Home</Link>`

 **replace Attributes**

 -   `replace` attribute Replace the current history state instead of adding a new url into the stack.
+-   Syntax `<Link href="/products/1" replace>Product 1</Link>`

 **usePathname**

 -   This function returns the current path.
 -   `usePathname` works on the client side.
 To use `usePathname` on the server side, write `"use client";` at the top of the file.

+**params and searchParams**

+For a given URL

+-   `params` is a promise that resolves to an object containing the dynamic route parameters (like id)
+-   `searchParams` is a promise that resolves to an object containing the query parameters (like filters and sorting)

 **useRouter**